CO2 Laser Skin Resurfacing

 Laser skin treatment is considered safe and typically does not have any long-term complications.
 While risks after treatment are rare they can include:

 - Milia, tiny white bumps on the skin

 Schedule a Consultation

-Ready to learn more about how laser skin resurfacing at the Naples, Florida-area practice of Dr. Patrick Flaharty can help you look your best?
+Ready to learn more about how laser skin resurfacing at the Fort Myers, Naples, and Bonita Springs practice of Dr. Patrick Flaharty can help you look your best?
 Request a consultation using our convenient online form, or call the office directly at 239.415.7576.